BillGJ/UserValidatorExample-BuildingJavaApplicat/README.md

 java -jar validator.jar
 ```

-`jar` files are built on ZIP fomat, you can uncompress it by using:
+`jar` files are built on ZIP format, you can uncompress it by using:

 ```
 jar -xf validator.jar